COVID-19 Resource Centre

 - (May 15) Click here for the latest news from the Province of Ontario

 - (May 14) The Premier indicated that there will be an announcement today about more businesses being allowed to re-open.
-We will provide more details as soon as they are available.
-All businesses that are open should follow available health and safety guidelines.
-The Ministry of Labour, Training and Skills Development and its health and safety association partners have now released over 80 sector-specific health and safety guidelines, including guidelines for curbside pickup and delivery services.
 The Ministry of Health has also released a Guidance Document for Essential Workplaces.

 - (May 1)Today, the Ontario government announced the release of safety guidelines that will provide direction to those working in manufacturing, food manufacturing and processing, restaurant and foodservice, and the agricultural sector.
 In addition to these guidelines, the government is also issuing posters to promote safety tips.
 The guidelines and posters are available here.
 These new sector-specific guidelines feature recommended actions employers can begin to plan for as they prepare to adapt to the new reality during COVID-19.
 The government will work with Ontario's health and safety associations to bring forward additional workplace safety guidelines for more sectors in the coming days and weeks.